JonathanDotCel/unirom8_bootdisc_and_firmware_for_ps1/README.md

 	"Codeman", "Cat", "LordBlitter", "SurfSmurf", "kHn", "Nicolas Noble", "r0r0", "Everyone at PSXDev!",
 	"Tetley.co.uk", "And absolutely *not*...", "Lameguy64", "lol"	// lol just fucking about, he's helped loads
-	// And an extra special thanks to SquareSoft74, DanHans and Nicolas Noble who've been absolute fucking legends with their support and advice!
+	// And an extra special thanks to SquareSoft74, DanHans, Nicolas Noble and Rama who've been absolute fucking legends with their support and advice!
 };